 Prior to pursuing his law degree, Zach served on the congressional staffs in Washington, D.C. of the Honorable Robert W. Goodlatte and H. Morgan Griffith, respectively.
 While on staff, Zach obtained a Master of Arts in Strategic Security Studies from the College of International Security Affairs, National Defense University at Ft.
 McNair, Washington, D.C., with concentrations in counterterrorism and international strategic security.

-In the community, Zach is a member of the eXperience YP Committee and serves on the Board of Directors of The First Tee of the Roanoke Valley.
+In the community, Zach is a member of the Rotary Club of Salem, eXperience YP Committee and serves on the Board of Directors of The First Tee of the Roanoke Valley.

 The First Tee of the Roanoke Valley—Board of Directors